The TASA Program

 TASA is dedicated to providing Jewish children an education in limitless possibilities.
-Below is the TASA commitment and how we measure our standard of academic excellence for all our students:
+Below is the TASA commitment and how we measure our standard of academic excellence for all of our students:

-- Critical Thinkers: An integrated Jewish and college preparatory education with a focus on STEAM (Science, Technology, Engineering, Arts, Mathematics) principles.
+Critical Thinkers: An integrated Jewish and college preparatory education with a focus on STEAM (Science, Technology, Engineering, Arts, Mathematics) principles

-- Confident and Involved: A commitment to Torah and its ethical and moral precepts and to the Jewish people.
+Confident and Involved: A commitment to Torah and its ethical and moral precepts and to the Jewish people.

-- Israel Ambassadors: The development of a spiritual bond with the Land and State of Israel.
+Israel Ambassadors: The development of a spiritual bond with the Land and State of Israel.

-- Proud Americans: The dedication to our American heritage and achievement in contemporary society.
+Proud Americans: The dedication to our American heritage and achievement in contemporary society.

-- Respect is Foundational: The cultivation of respect for others, within a family oriented atmosphere.
+Respect is Foundational: The cultivation of respect for others, within a family oriented atmosphere.

-- Givers: The focus on community service as a responsibility.
+Givers: The focus on community service as a responsibility.

-- Creative Doers: Embrace art, music, and theater as complimentary and necessary for a well-rounded education.
+Creative Doers: Embrace art, music, and theater as complimentary and necessary for a well-rounded education.

-- Love for Language: Hebrew, not just as Lashon Hakodesh (the holy language), but part of a united dual-language curriculum.
+Love for Language: Hebrew, not just as Lashon Hakodesh (the holy language), but part of a united dual-language curriculum.

 We believe that a strong partnership with parents is beneficial to the overall success of the student.
-To help foster this relationship, TASA provides the following services on a regular basis:

 - Evening parent orientation